Learnable Weight Initialization for Volumetric Medical Image Segmentation: Introduction

 \section{Introduction}

-In medical image segmentation, target organs and tissues are pixel-wise classified, enabling better diagnosis, and treatment planning.
-Advances in deep learning methods have significantly improved medical image segmentation tasks, such as tumor segmentation \cite{SWINUNETR,swinunet} and lesion segmentation \cite{modelgenesis}.
-Various successful convolutional neural network (CNN) models, self attention (SA) based transformer models and their combinations have been adapted for medical image segmentation tasks.
-Generally, it is necessary to have a large amount of annotated training data in order to achieve promising results with deep neural networks \cite{ViTs}.
+In medical image segmentation, target organs and tissues are pixel-wise classified enabling better diagnosis, and treatment planning.
+Advances in deep learning methods have significantly improved medical image segmentation tasks, such as tumor \cite{swinunet}, \cite{SWINUNETR} and skin lesion \cite{modelgenesis} segmentation.
+Various successful convolutional neural network (CNN) models, self-attention (SA) based transformer models, and their combinations have been adapted for medical image segmentation tasks.
+Generally, it is necessary to have a large amount of annotated training data to achieve promising results with deep neural networks \cite{ViTs,thawkar2023xraygpt}.
 However, it is a complex and expensive process to collect and annotate medical images to curate large-scale benchmark datasets.
-The ethical and legal constraints associated with the medical data to preserve the privacy and security of sensitive patient information makes the data collection and annotation task more challenging.
-Therefore, majority of the existing medical image segmentation methods focus on improving the architecture of deep neural networks.
-The recent developments in vision transformers (ViTs) \cite{vaswani2017attention,ViTs,khan2022transformers} have enabled a hybrid design \cite{UNETR,SWINUNETR} incorporating the complementary properties of convolutional networks and self-attention based vision transformers for volumetric medical segmentation.
-However, we observe that these hybrid CNN-transformer models are typically initialized using conventional and \textit{data-independent} weight initialization schemes \cite{glorot2010,he2015}, which can affect their overall segmentation performance.
-For example, the model training can converge to different solutions based on the weight initialization scheme as discussed in Section \ref{data_ind}.
+The ethical and legal constraints associated with medical data to preserve the privacy and security of sensitive patient information make the data collection and annotation tasks more challenging.
+Therefore, the majority of the existing medical image segmentation methods focus on improving the architecture of deep neural networks.

+The recent developments in vision transformers (ViTs) \cite{ViTs}, \cite{khan2022transformers}, \cite{vaswani2017attention} have enabled a hybrid design \cite{SWINUNETR}, \cite{UNETR} incorporating the complementary properties of convolutional networks and self-attention based vision transformers for volumetric medical segmentation.
+However, we observe that these hybrid CNN-transformer models are typically initialized using conventional \textit{data-independent} weight initialization schemes \cite{glorot2010}, \cite{he2015} which can affect their overall segmentation performance.
+For example, the model training can converge to different solutions based on the weight initialization scheme employed as discussed in Section \ref{data_ind}.